VictorH04/DOM_Pig_Game/README.md

 # DOM_Pig_Game
 DOM oriented game, made from JS Udemy course
-Changed the CSS abit, Wrote the JS myself from the Udemy Course.
+Changed the CSS a bit, Wrote the JS myself from the Udemy Course.